gianniceresa/docker-images/OracleAnalyticsServer/README.md

 Sample Docker build files to facilitate installation, configuration, and environment setup for DevOps users.
 For more information about Oracle Analytic Server please see the [Oracle Analytics Server](https://docs.oracle.com/en/middleware/bi/analytics-server/books.html).

 ## How to build and run
-This project offers sample Dockerfiles for OAS (v5.5.0).
+This project offers sample Dockerfiles for OAS (v5.5.0 and v5.9.0).
 To assist in building the images, you can use the [buildDockerImage.sh](buildDockerImage.sh) script.
 See below for instructions and usage.

 The `buildDockerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call `docker build` with their prefered set of parameters.